MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - Accounting currency

     The accounting currency is the primary currency in which financial statements are presented.
 Every transaction is translated from the transaction currency to the accounting currency for recording in the general ledger.
-The accounting currency is assigned in the ledger and you can view the accounting currency amounts for all transactions in the general ledger.
+The accounting currency is assigned in the ledger, and you can view the accounting currency amounts for all transactions in the general ledger.

 - Reporting currency

     The reporting currency is an additional currency in which financial statements can be presented.
 Every transaction is translated from the transaction currency to the reporting currency for recording in the general ledger.
 Organizations with international operations often use the reporting currency to provide financial information in a local currency.
-The reporting currency is assigned in the ledger and you can view the reporting currency amounts on all transactions in the general ledger.
+The reporting currency is assigned in the ledger, and you can view the reporting currency amounts on all transactions in the general ledger.

 ### Currency conversion